December 28, 2019

 If you want to learn about how to make your building safer, Connectivity Wireless can help.
 We can give you more information about the safety codes, and how you can satisfy each requirement.
 We can also help you decide what type of DAS is the right solution for you.

 We offer several services to building owners, regardless of the size, location, and configuration of the property.
 Your building may benefit from distributed antenna systems, or it may be better off using small cells to increase your coverage.
-This solution is like DAS, but ultimately simpler (and more affordable).
+This solution is like DAS, but ultimately simpler (and potentially more affordable).
 Or you may prefer a private LTE to ensure total security.
 Whatever your wireless technology needs, we’re here to help.